Code-Institute-Submissions/Flask-Revuu-It/readme.md

 ### Functional Testing
 Testing done on VSCode Using Live server.- Mobile responsiveness also tested live via Heroku Live Hosted app.

-- All page/card/footer links were tested to open in seperate window.
+- All page/card/footer links were tested to open.
 - Navigation Buttons and Navbar links tested to navigate to specific pages.
 - Various screen sizes also tested from large screen to mobile.
 - Scrollable categories tested for each section.